Rasin-Song/CIoT-traffic-survey/README.md

 This document records supplementary information related to the paper "A Survey on Consumer IoT Traffic: Security and Privacy".
 If needing to use related content, please cite this article.
-[Arxiv](https://arxiv.org/abs/2403.16149)
+[Arxiv: 2403.16149](https://arxiv.org/abs/2403.16149)